DoSomething/contentful-prototype/docs/content-publishing/pages/general-content-page.md

 ### 2. Fill out the required fields

 There are a number of required fields that you'll need to fill out before you can even save a draft.
-These are neccesary for the page toi exist in our system at all.
+These are neccesary for the page to exist in our system at all.
 * **Internal Title**: This is for our internal Contentful organization and will be how the block shows up in search results, etc. It should include the Year-Month and the title of the page to help find this content in the system.
 * **Title**: This is the displayed title for the page.
 * **Slug**: This is the slug for the page; this field affects the URL address of this content on site, so a slug of `voting-is-cool` would be reached through `www.dosomething.org/us/voting-is-cool`.